Author's Note: I don't include full names on my quotations, but you can find them with a quick Google search.

 Sometimes we know the best thing to do, but fail to do it.
 New Year's resolutions are often like that.
 We make resolutions because we know it would be better for us to lose weight, or get fit, or spend more time with our children.
 The problem is that a resolution is generally easier to break than it is to keep. —Singer

 We hear or watch something motivating and we want to change.
 This is a natural part of a healthy psyche.
 In our excitement, we commit to change.
-But we mustn't let our excitement override our deliberation and caution before our commitment.
+But we mustn't let our enthusiasm override our deliberation and caution before our commitment.
 Grand occasions are a hotbed for resolutions doomed to fail.

 Men are mortal and beset by human frailties...
 When they are under the influence of an exalted occasion, they make high resolves.
 They firmly determine to avoid past mistakes and to do better.
 But gone out from under the spell of that influence and absorbed in the complicated pursuits of life, they find difficulty in holding fast to their noble purposes. —Bowen